 - Smothered Pork Chops in Mushroom Gravy are so satisfying.
 Serve them over mashed cauliflower for an extra special meal.

 - 2 pounds pork ribs boneless

-- ground black pepper
+- ground black pepper to taste

-Place ribs on prepared baking pan and sprinkle with seasoning.
+- Place ribs on prepared baking pan and sprinkle with seasoning.